f5devcentral/f5-big-iq-lab/docs/class4/module4/lab2.rst

 .. _`BIG-IQ Knowledge Center`: https://techdocs.f5.com/en-us/bigiq-7-0-0/creating-a-big-iq-high-availability-auto-fail-over-config.html

-.. note:: If you haven’t setup a **SECOND** BIG-IQ Central Manager, please go to `Lab 4.1`_ and follow the steps.
+.. note:: If you haven’t setup a **SECOND** BIG-IQ Central Manager, please go to `Lab 4.1`_ and follow the steps from 1 to 6.

-.. _Lab 4.1: ../lab1.html
+.. _Lab 4.1: ./lab1.html

 1. Login to BIG-IQ 1 as user **David**  and go to **System > BIG-IQ HA > BIG-IQ HA Settings**.
 Check that the current used High Available method is Manual Failover.